syncfusion-content/winui-docs/winui/Calendar-DateRangePicker/Calendar-UI-Customization.md

 You can change the UI of specific cells in `Calendar DateRangePicker` dropdown calendar by using the [FlyoutBase.AttachedFlyout](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.primitives.flyoutbase.attachedflyout?view=winrt-19041) property and `DropDownFlyout` control.

-1. Create a **EventDataConverter** class and set the specialdates for specific events.
+1. Create a **EventDataConverter** class and set the special dates for specific events.

 {% tabs %}
 {% highlight C# %}